 What is the change?

-Under the new rules, even if the requirements relating to the 6 year/indefinite absence provision outlined above are satisfied, those who sell their main residence whilst a foreign resident will not be eligible to claim the main residence CGT exemption.
+From 1 July 2020, even if the requirements relating to the 6 year/indefinite absence provision outlined above are satisfied, those who sell their main residence whilst a foreign resident will not be eligible to claim the main residence CGT exemption.